Kodai Senga: 2016–2020

 In 2019, Senga attempted unsuccessfully to get the Hawks to post him to Major League Baseball.
 The Hawks are the only NPB team to have never posted a player since the posting system was implemented in 1998.
 On July 12, 2019, Senga participated in the mynavi All-Star Game 2019 for the 3rd time.
 On September 6, 2019, he pitched the second no-hitter in Hawks history, the first no-hitter for the Hawks since 1943.
 Senga finished the regular season with 26 Games pitched, a 13–8 Win–loss record, a 2.79 ERA, and 227 strikeouts in 180.1 innings.
 In the 2019 Japan Series against the Yomiuri Giants, he became the winning pitcher in Game 1 and contributed to the team's third consecutive Japan Series championship.
 On November 26, Senga was honored for the Pacific League strikeout leader Award, Mitsui Golden Glove Award, and Pacific League Best Nine Award at the NPB AWARD 2019.

 In the match against the Chiba Lotte Marines on November 4, 2020, Senga recorded a total of 1,000 strikeouts.
-In the 2020 season, Senga finished the regular season with 18 Games pitched, a 11–6 Win–loss record, a 2.16 ERA, and 149 strikeouts in 121 innings.
+In the 2020 season, Senga finished the regular season with 18 Games pitched, an 11–6 Win–loss record, a 2.16 ERA, and 149 strikeouts in 121 innings.
 In the 2020 Japan Series against the Yomiuri Giants, he has pitched as a starting pitcher in the opening game of the Japan Series for the fourth consecutive year, being the first pitcher to do so since Tsuneo Horiuchi, and became the winning pitcher with no runs in seven innings, contributing to the team's fourth consecutive Japan Series championship.
 Senga topped the Pacific League in Win–loss record, ERA and strikeouts and was honored at the Pacific League for the Most Wins Champion Award, Pacific League ERA leader Award and Pacific League strikeout leader Award, earning him a pitching triple crown, at the NPB Awards 2020 on December 17.
 He also won his second Best Nine Award and Golden Glove Award for the second consecutive year.
 Despite the triple crown performance, his 11 wins (tied for most in Pacific League in 2020 between him, Shuta Ishikawa, and Hideaki Wakui), 2.16 ERA (which was beaten by Yūdai Ōno with a 1.82 ERA), and 149 strikeouts (most in NPB) were not enough to receive the Eiji Sawamura Award.
 Following the conclusion of the 2020 season, Senga once again failed to get the Hawks to post him, instead obtaining a 100 million yen raise for the 2021 season.